 - Develop best practices to protect business resources through the application of knowledge of vulnerabilities and exploits.

-- Develop security strategies for the deployment of security procedures and protective devices.
+- Develop cyber security strategies for the deployment of security procedures and protective devices.

-- Integrate information technology strategies that support business functions by employing knowledge of best practices of business processes and systems.
+- Integrate cyber security strategies that support business functions by employing knowledge of best practices of business processes and systems.

-- Develop security plans and strategies that ensure the integrity of information in compliance with best practices, relevant policies, standards and regulations.
+- Develop cyber security solutions and strategies that ensure the integrity of information in compliance with best practices, relevant policies, standards and regulations.

-- Perform security audits to ensure compliance with security plans, policies, standards, regulations and best practices.
+- Perform security audits to ensure risk mitigation and compliance with security plans, policies, standards, regulations and best practices.

-- Develop and deliver a corporate training program to communicate both orally and in writing the security requirements for compliance with security policies.
+- Develop and deliver a corporate training program to communicate both orally and in writing the cybersecurity requirements for compliance with security policies.

 Visit us on campus